-The purpose of the Cospas-Sarsat System is to provide distress alert and location data for search and rescue (SAR), using spacecraft and ground facilities to detect and locate the signals of Cospas-Sarsat distress radiobeacons operating on 406 MHz and/or 121.5 MHz.
+The purpose of the Cospas-Sarsat System is to provide distress alert and location data for search and rescue (SAR), using spacecraft and ground facilities to detect and locate the signals of Cospas-Sarsat distress radio beacons operating on 406 MHz.
 An earth receiving station in the Cospas-Sarsat System which receives and processes 406 MHz signals relayed by a geostationary satellite is called a GEOSAR Local User Terminal (GEOLUT).
 The GEOLUT transmits alert and location data to the associated Cospas-Sarsat Mission Control Centre (MCC) for subsequent distribution to SAR authorities.